PDLT-University-of-York/test-split-site/docs/ultra/prepare-module-site.md

 !!!
 Success "Top tips for an effective site"

-    - Make sure all materials and information is complete and up to date.
+    - Make sure all materials and information are complete and up to date.
     - Remove any unused template placeholders.
     - Include all assessment-related information in the Assessment section.
     - Use the Reading List to provide all readings.